 Anti French Sentiment [not supported by Will and Guy]

-that Lance Armstrong may be stripped of his 7th Tour de France title.
-In a
+CNN is reporting that Lance Armstrong may be stripped of his 7th Tour de France title.

 The 3 substances banned by the French, that were found in Lance's hotel room